 How do you know you’ve got rats?

-It can be hard to determine where a rat is living because they can travel up to 300 feet for food and often live in a different area to where they eat.
+It can be hard to determine where a rat is living because they can travel up to 300 feet for food and often live in a different area from where they eat.

 Signs of rat infestation